skabbi/Simple-GraphQL-Stitching-Example/README.md

         "name": "J.K.
 Rowling",
         "books": [
           {
-            "title": "Harry Potter and the Chamber of Secrets" },
+            "title": "Harry Potter and the Chamber of Secrets", "review": 4.4
+          },
           {
-            "title": "Fantastic Beasts and Where to Find Them" },
+            "title": "Fantastic Beasts and Where to Find Them", "review": 4
+          },
           {
-            "title": "The Casual Vacancy"
+            "title": "The Casual Vacancy",
+            "review": 3.3
           }
         ]
       },